About News Events Shop Instagram Contact

 An Assembly of Poems for Montez Press Radio

-An assembly of poems excerpted from The Pink Plastic Glove, with readings in Catalan from Dolors Miquel and in their English-language rendition by poet Nadia de Vries and translator of the Tenement edition, Peter Bush broadcast on Montez Press Radio (New York, NY), 27.09.23.
+An assembly of poems excerpted from The Pink Plastic Glove, with readings in Catalan from Dolors Miquel, and in their English-language rendition by poet Nadia de Vries and translator of the Tenement edition, Peter Bush broadcast on Montez Press Radio (New York, NY), 27.09.23.

 Dolors Miquel (Lleida, 18 July 1960) is a leading Catalan poet.
 From an early age, her distinct and critical voice—as evidenced in her writing for the page and the stage—upset many in her provincial birthplace.
 Expelled from a school run by nuns, Miquel studied in Barcelona, where she founded the literary magazine La Higiènica and, in the mid-90s, began to publish poems in a variety of styles.
 In collaboration with other Catalan poets, Miquel would organise week-long tours of small towns (ever keen to perform her works) and her writings—sharp, clear-eyed and ever-political—distill her roving criticality in a poetry that desecrates everything: ‘the Church, politics, and, naturally, the male figure’ (María Eloy García).
 In Gitana Roc (Llibres Del Segle, 2000), Miquel would express the core of her work as follows: ‘I talk about the damage caused by social structures, such as the family or the police.
 Love is the most frightening contract of fear, also the most powerful safeguard of society, and sex is the carrot.’
 This aura of critique defines Miquel’s extensive bibliography (with over twenty collections under her name to date), and she has received numerous awards, such as the Rosa Leveroni (1989), Ciutat de Barcelona (2005), Gabriel Ferrater (2006), and Ausiàs March de Gandia (2016).
 She has published numerous collections, among them La dona que mirava la tele / The woman who watched TV (Edicions 62, 2010) and La flor invisible / The invisible flower (Bromera, 2011).
 Her latest book, Sutura / Suture (Pagès, 2021) is her final work as a poet; Miquel lives and works in Torredembarra, and continues to publish theatrical texts and other writings.